write2sushma/write2sushma/README.md

 - 🔭 I’m currently working on ...

-     - A web application using Python, Django Channels and Javascript.
+     - A web application using Python, FastAPI, React, Typescript and Material UI.

 - 🌱 I’m currently learning ...

-     - Docker/Kubernetes
-     - Microservices architecture
+     - Agentic AI
-     - Azure Cloud
+     - RAG

 - 💬 Ask me about ...

-     - Test Automation/Python/Django/Channels
+     - REST APIs/Python/Web App Development/Deploying in GCP

 - 📫 How to reach me ...